Think your food peccadilloes are weird? Well, you're not alone. Meet members of our staff who are also particular about their food.

 Years ago, one of my kids happened to get sick at school the day they served Salisbury steak...he cannot, and will not eat it or go near it, ever!

-Sheena A.: I don't like eggplant and while at an Italian restaurant my mother insisted I try a bite of her eggplant parmesan.
+Sheena A.opens a new window: I don't like eggplant and while at an Italian restaurant my mother insisted I try a bite of her eggplant parmesan.
 I couldn't swallow it, so I kept taking sips of water trying to force myself to swallow instead and had puffed out cheeks full of water and eggplant parmesan.
 I had to go to the bathroom to spit it all out.
 She has never insisted I try something since.

-Read T.: I wouldn't eat yellow or orange cheese as a kid, just white.
+Read T.opens a new window: I wouldn't eat yellow or orange cheese as a kid, just white.
 I have no idea where this came from, but I have outgrown it.

-Tiegan Z.: I have a strong aversion to red cabbage.
+Tiegan Z.opens a new window: I have a strong aversion to red cabbage.
 As a kid, I decided I did not like it.
 One night, my mom made me eat it within my dinner and later that night I got sick.
 I tied my being sick to the red cabbage, as kids will, and have avoided it ever since.